TakingITGlobal/a11ize/CONTRIBUTING.md

 # Contributing

-As this project is currently in the early stages of development, we are not accepting any pull requests at this moment.
+Feel free to fork this repo, and open PRs against the master branch, or [report any issues encountered](https://github.com/TakingITGlobal/a11ize/issues)

 ## Commits